 At this park, giant, billion-year-old granite boulders stand end-to-end, like a train of red circus elephants.
 Spend some time reading the names and comments carved into the red granite by 19th century miners who worked in the area.

-A self-guiding trail (with Braille signage) winds among these geologic wonders and takes you past what remains of the long-dead mining operation.
+A self-guiding trail (with Braille signage) winds among these geologic wonders and takes visitors past what remains of the long-dead mining operation.

-Picnic sites and flush restrooms are available.
+Picnic sites, a playground and flush restrooms are available.
 The park is managed by Battle of Pilot Knob State Historic Site.

-The park is off of Route 21, four miles north of Pilot Knob.
+The park is off of Route 21, 4 miles north of Pilot Knob.